lucabaldini/ixpeobssim/docs/irf.rst

 -----------

 This is a short, top level description of the version v12 of the default IXPE response functions used by ixpeobssim.
-If you want to dig into all the gory details of the process of generating the response files, the section about :ref:`irfgen` is the place you want to start from.

 All the response functions are defined between 1 and 12 keV in steps of 40 eV, and are detector-unit based (the pulse-invariant channel space is defined